knguyen2708/SpaceLaunchNow-Suncorp/README.md

 ## To run unit tests

-1. Select Unit tests tab
+1. Select Unit Tests tab
 2. Press Run button next to "SpaceLaunchNowTests"

 ## Notes

 - MVVM (with Combine) is used.
 Code is longer than MVC but better decoupling between UI and UI states.
-- Dependency injection for unit tests is implemented using protocols.
+- Dependency injection for unit tests is implemented using protocols and mock objects
+- Dynamic text size and dark mode are supported